sarlakmohammad/My-First-App/README.md

 <pay atttention! ,this app is a BETA vesion.>

 *a few important points*:
-  1.play selected music by clicking (ENTER) key. (you cant't play it by just clicking on it) 2.adding or removing musics on app doesn't effect on your local saved music.
+  1.play selected music by pressing (ENTER) key. (you cant't play it by just clicking on it) 2.adding or removing musics on app doesn't effect on your local saved music.

 You can share bugs and problems with sarlakmohammad1385@gmail.com .